-Students who have loans covering their expenses (tuition, room, board, and fees) will be charged \$100 if all loan documents, tax forms, and signatures are not completed by August 1.
+Students who have loans covering their expenses (tuition, room, board, and fees) will be charged \$100 for a payment plan if all loan documents, tax forms, and signatures are not completed by August 1.
 (For the remaining balance, Visa, MasterCard, and Discover Card are accepted.)